VKCOM/statshouse/website/docs/guides/view-graph.md

 For complicated scenarios, [query StatsHouse with PromQL](query-wth-promql.md).
 StatsHouse does not support viewing data via third-party applications.

-Refer to the picture below and the upper-right navigation bar to learn more about viewing options:
+To learn more about viewing options, refer to the picture below <text className="orange-text">⬇</text> and the upper-right navigation bar <text className="orange-text">➡</text>

 <img src={HomeLabeled} width="1000"/>

+On a mobile device, check the "On this page" menu above the heading of this page
+<text className="orange-text">⬆</text>

 ## 1 — Metric name